WICG/bundle-preloading/glossary.md

 ## What's a bundle?

-A <a id="bundle"></a>**bundle** is a collection of [resources](#resource) used by a web site.
+A <a id="bundle"></a>**bundle** is a collection of [resources](#resource) used by a website.
 For each resource, it includes not only the data for the resource, such as a JavaScript file or image, but also the HTTP response context for the resource, e.g. response headers.
 In this proposal, 'bundle' often specifically refers to files in the [IETF WPACK WG format](https://datatracker.ietf.org/doc/draft-yasskin-wpack-bundled-exchanges/).

 <a id="loading"></a>**Bundle preloading** refers to the process of accessing [resources](#resource) from within [bundles](#bundle), in contrast to accessing resources by requests to their canonical URLs.
 This proposal focuses on the semantics of bundle preloading.